Clément Marot

 This website is dedicated to the French Renaissance poet Clément Marot (Cahors 1496 - Turin 1544).
 Why?
 Because he deserves a 'monument'.

-Okay, there is one in his native town, Cahors (Fr), a late 19th Century fountain with a beautiful buste of Marot against a nicely made stone mosaique (for more pictures of Marot: see picture gallery).
-Below this buste (made by Jean Turcan) part of Marot's poem l'Enfer is carved out in marble, in which he celebrates his native town and sings about the Lot and Garonne (two rivers that join in Cahors).
-This excerpt you can read here.
-And yes, there was one - I mean a monument - in Turin, in the form of an epitaph (poem) by his friend Lyon Jamet engraved in marble in the Turin Cathedral.
+And yes, there once was a true monument for Marot, in Turin, in the form of an epitaph (poem) by his friend Lyon Jamet engraved in marble in the Turin Cathedral.
 It was wiped out, removed, destroyed in 1574/5 because the Bishop of Turin could not allow that anything in his church reminded the people of this 'heretical' French poet [see article].
-A little later the holy shroud arrived...
+A little later the holy shroud arrived: Counter-reformation at full speed.

 BTW, you can read a short biography following this link

-And above all: enjoy...
+Above all: enjoy...

-Home | Poems | Biography | Picture Gallery | Marot & music | For students | Articles | Links | About Me
+This site was last updated 18-Feb-2023 Home | Happiness is... | Poems | Biography | Portrait Gallery | Marot & music | For the curious... | Links | About Me